ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 although there is a `draw_pixels` tool, using it would require sending hundreds of tool calls (one for each coordinate) to Aseprite.
 Perhaps Claude found that just sending Lua code with a for-loop is much more efficient.

+Finally, if there's one thing that Claude wowed me, it's in making storefront assets: